-If you are working alongside other business colleagues, then we recommend that any private conversations be done IN PRIVATE!
-You wouldn’t think this should be addressed, but over the years, we have witnessed hirings and firings going on in the middle of the shared office.
+If you’re working alongside other business colleagues, then we recommend that any private conversations be done IN PRIVATE!
+You wouldn’t think this should be addressed, but over the years, we’ve witnessed hirings and firings going on in the middle of the shared office.

 Now, some of the best coworking spaces in London are situated near unique and independent eateries.
 However, for many looking to save the pennies, homemade cuisine is a go-to option and can usually be heated up in work.